NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 In "[Fourier Features Let Networks Learn High-Frequency Functions in Low-Dimensional Domains](https://arxiv.org/abs/2006.10739)", authors use NTK methods to demonstrate that neural networks cannot learn high-frequency signals well.
 Instead, one solution is to transform it into Fourier features, which share the same idea with the Sinusoidal position encoding we explain in **eq1**.

-Thus, based on the findings from this NTK paper,@bloc97 derived the NTK-aware Scaled RoPE.
-I ask him/her about the derivation.
-And his/her derivation is quite straightforward.
+Thus, based on the findings from this NTK paper, @bloc97 proposed the NTK-aware Scaled RoPE.
+I ask him/her about how he/she derived it.
+Surprisingly, his/her derivation is quite straightforward.
 The main idea is to combine extrapolation with interpolation — high-frequency for extrapolation and low-frequency for interpolation.
 According to **eq2**, the lowest frequency in each element of the position features is
 $$\dfrac{n}{\beta^{d/2-1}}$$
 Here, we introduce a factor $$\lambda$$